Luis Filcer: Life

 Filcer was born in Zhytomyr, Ukraine in 1927 to a Jewish family.
 When he was only six months old, the family fled the country because of Jewish persecution after the Russian Revolution.
-No one in his family would talk about the horrors they experienced in the Ukraine.
+No one in his family would talk about horrors they experienced in Ukraine.
 After arriving to Mexico City, the family settled in the La Lagunilla neighborhood.
 His father was able to speak only a few words in Spanish and sold clothing in the streets.
 He later formed a partnership with other immigrants to open a sweater factory.
 Since childhood, Filcer disliked school but learned to draw.
 He also studied accounting in order to help his father.
 He stated that although working at the family business was hard, he was able to meet many people in this way, for whom he often drew pictures for fun.

 When he was sixteen he entered the Academy of San Carlos to study painting, attending class in the morning and working in the afternoon.
 Each evening after the close of business, he painted.
 He later studied at the workshop of Spanish painter José Bardasano for three years, focusing on drawing and painting.

 At age seventeen, Filcer read the biography of Van Gogh, and after observing the poverty of the market workers began to draw them.
 He then decided to travel to Guanajuato to learn and draw miners and the difficult conditions under which they worked.

 Although his art instructors encouraged him, his father saw painting as nothing more than a hobby.
 Filcer had decided to make painting a career but could not convince his father to approve until he had sold his first painting at the Galería Romano.

 An award at the Círculo de Bellas Artes allowed Filcer to obtain a scholarship to live and study for two and a half years in Paris and Rome, beginning at the École nationale supérieure des Beaux-Arts in Paris.
 However, in addition to spending hours of his own time drawing models at the academy, he also drew and painted common people such as fishermen, peasants, stevedores, factory workers and beggars.
 He did this activity with a friend named Juvenal Sansó, which whom he went to Rome to continue his studies.
 However, a teacher there asked him why he did not paint more bohemian people, which angered him.
 He left the Italian school after only a month.
 While in Europe, Filcer spent time traveling and visiting museums in London, Madrid, Amsterdam, Rome and Florence, studying the paintings there.
 He stated that he learned more in this way, with his first views of works by Francisco de Goya changing his life.
 Van Gogh's work also strongly affected him.